 Most likely, you are visiting this site because you would like to improve your life in some way.
 This is an admirable goal considering that it can be hard to ask for help, especially when we need it most.
 Remember that regardless of what you’ve been through, you have been resilient enough to make it this far and just by considering therapy you have taken the first step to improvement.

-Therapy can be exciting, but it can also seem awkward or scary if you are new to it or have never opened up about certain things before.
+Therapy can be exciting, but it can also seem awkward or scary if you are new to it or have never opened up before.
 While collaborating with you in your pursuit of personal growth and emotional health, I will always be down-to-earth, honest, and respectful.
 I will also strive to create a warm, accepting, and judgement-free environment to help you feel safe and comfortable.

 My ultimate goal is to help you reach your goals and ensure that you have the insight and tools you need to intentionally choose how you want to exist in your relationships, work, and community.
 To this end, I will be flexible, pragmatic, and creative to help you benefit as much as possible from therapy.

 I welcome your call if you have any questions or would like to set up an appointment.

 I am a licensed clinical psychologist, in private practice since 2005.
 I received my doctorate in clinical psychology from Georgia State University, and completed my internship and postdoctoral training at Grady Hospital and Emory University School of Medicine.
 I have supervised therapists in training and worked at the Atlanta Veterans Administration Hospital (VA).
 I receive ongoing training and education to refine and expand my knowledge and expertise.
 Additionally, I have a MBA degree and previously worked as a CPA and business consultant.